adrianponce/BrainScales/README.md

 Hopf model:

+- StochSim_HopfNet.m : stochastic numerical simulations of the network of N hopf nodes.
-- StochSim_DelayedHopfNet.m : stochastic numerical simulations of the network of N hopf nodes with delayed interactions.
+- StochSim_HopfNet_stimulated.m : stochastic numerical simulations of the network of N hopf nodes under external inputs
-- DelayedHopfModel_LNA.m :  calculates the covariance, the lagged-covariance, the power spectral density, and the cross-spectrum using the linear approximation
+- HopfModel_LNA.m :  calculates the covariance, the lagged-covariance, the power spectral density, and the cross-spectrum using the linear approximation

 Wilson-Cowan model:

 - WCcoupled_StochSim.m : stochastic numerical simulations of the network of N E-I nodes with delayed interactions.
 - WCcoupled_LNA_function.m :  calculates the covariance, the lagged-covariance, the power spectral density, and the cross-spectrum using the linear approximation

+Linear model:

+- LangevinSyst.m : Ornstein–Uhlenbeck process

+Connectome:

+- DK_connectome.mat : connectivity matrix (DK parcellation)